[Opinion] EU charting the wrong course in migration policy

 In Niger, for instance, national authorities have increased controls on migrant flows under EU pressure.

 It has since been reported that smugglers have driven up their fees in response to rising operating prices, which include 'lavish' bribes paid to security forces.
-This has caused so much anger among local communities, whose livelihoods depend so much so on border crossing that it risks causing tensions with the security sector.
+This has caused anger among local communities, whose livelihoods depend so much on border crossing that it risks causing tensions with the security sector.

 And it could be complicated further, as the different security forces operating in the region are also competing over migratory proceeds, in part to complement their low incomes.